Deploy Software Quickly with PDQ Deploy

-Use PDQ Deploy to install applications and patches to all the computers in your company.
+Use PDQ Deploy to deploy software and patches to all the computers in your company.

 Pro and Enterprise mode customers have access to pre-made packages ready to deploy.

-NOTE: Trial users have access to some but not all of the package library.
+NOTE: Trial users have access to up to three applications to deploy.
 Full access to the library is not provided during your trial.

 Need to install an MSI?
 Just create a new PDQ Package and point it to the MSI.
 If the installation has more than a single MSI file, be sure to check the “Include Entire Directory” checkbox.

 Need to install an EXE?
 All you need to do is verify that the application can be installed silently.
-(By default MSI's have this ability, but EXE's need to be explicity told to run silently).
+(By default MSIs have this ability, but EXEs need to be explicitly told to run silently.)
 Not every EXE supports this feature, but most do.

-We created the Package Library so that our users wouldn't have to spend time with every Java or Flash update that comes down the pike.
-When you are a pro or enterprise mode customer you get access to the Package Library you can get common apps that are already in PDQ Packages, and are ready for deploying to all your computers.
-See the full list of ready-to-go installs.
+We created the Package Library so that our users wouldn’t have to spend time with every Java or Flash update that comes down the pike.
+When you are a Pro or Enterprise mode customer you get access to the Package Library you can get common apps that are already in PDQ Packages, and are ready for deploying to all your computers.
+See the full list of ready-to-go silent installs.

 With PDQ Deploy you can install just about any application or patch just by pointing a PDQ Deploy package to an EXE or MSI.
 You can also make changes to the packages that you downloaded from the Package Library.